 One of the mysteries of the English language finally explained.

-The action or process of causing a group of people to work together effectively as a team, especially by means of activities and events designed to increase motivation and promote cooperation.‘companies are starting to turn to arts-based training programs as a way of team building and improving morale’‘for managerial roles important skills include leadership, team building, project management, and problem solving’as modifier ‘a weekend of team-building exercises’
+The action or process of causing a group of people to work together effectively as a team, especially by means of activities and events designed to increase motivation and promote cooperation.‘companies are starting to turn to arts-based training programmes as a way of team building and improving morale’‘for managerial roles important skills include leadership, team building, project management, and problem solving’as modifier ‘a weekend of team-building exercises’

 - ‘We do a lot of team building, and it brings them together fast.’